13th January 2023 13th January 2023 / 8 minutes of reading

 The benefits of working with trends as long as you have those all-important fundamental design principles in place are pretty cool.

-The first is you can be confident that you can have a timeless brand that is able to flex with trends over time yet still be unforgettable and recognisable to an audience.
+The first is you can be confident that you can have a timeless brand that can flex with trends over time yet still be unforgettable and recognisable to an audience.
 Great brand examples that have done this for over a hundred years include:

 3 GREAT Historical Brand Examples